apostrophecms-legacy/apostrophe-snippets/README.md

 *There is a very easy way to do this.* Snippets now support a simple JSON format for creating a schema of fields.
 Both the browser side and the server side understand this, so all you have to do is add them to the dialogs as described below and set up the schema.
 You can still do it the hard way, however, if you need custom behavior.

 Here is a super-simple example of a project-level subclass of the people module (itself a subclass of snippets) that adds new fields painlessly.
-Here I assume you are using `apostrophe-site` to configure your site:
+Here I assume you are using `apostrophe-site` to configure your site (you should be).

 ```javascript
 ...
 Configuring other modules ...